 Sokolove Law has helped thousands of veterans nationwide secure the compensation they need for medical care.

-Mesothelioma Risk for Coast Guard Veterans
+Mesothelioma Risk for U.S. Coast Guard Veterans

-The U.S. Coast Guard keeps America’s borders safe.
-The Coast Guard has protected waterways for centuries, saving countless lives in the process.
-The many duties of the Coast Guard put its members at risk every day.
+The U.S. Coast Guard keeps America’s borders safe, protecting waterways for centuries and saving countless lives in the process.
+The many duties of the U.S. Coast Guard put its members at risk every day.

-However, thousands who served in the Coast Guard may have been put in unseen danger.
-This is because asbestos use was common in military assets because it was cheap and very powerful.
+However, thousands who served in the U.S. Coast Guard may have been put in unseen danger.
+This is because asbestos was once commonly used by the U.S. Coast Guard because it was cheap and very powerful.